 Fashion Practitioner and interdisciplinary artist, Lesiba Mabitsela was born in Pretoria, Gauteng in 1987.
-In 1991 he would come to call Noordwyk - one of South Africa’s first mixed-race suburbs – in the north of Johannesburg home.
-To Mabitsela is based in Cape Town, South Africa where he continues to pursue creative interventions that trouble the spaces between fashion, design, visual and public art.
+In 1991 he would come to call Noordwyk, one of South Africa’s first mixed-race suburbs, in the north of Johannesburg home, where his studio practice (based between Noordwyk, Midrand and Cape Town) continues pursuing creative interventions that trouble the spaces between fashion, design, visual and public art.

-Mabitsela incorporates costume, video, photography and performance into his work, using his background in fashion design to explore notions of Cultural Capital found in the relationship between post-Colonial perceptions of ‘blackness’, gender, religion and symbolic underpinnings of Western beauty and aesthetics.
+As a multi-skilled visual artist, Mabitsela incorporates costume, video, photography and performance into his work, using his background in fashion design to explore notions of Cultural Capital found in the relationship between post-colonial perceptions of ‘blackness’, gender, religion and symbolic underpinnings of Western beauty and aesthetics.

 Mabitsela has an interest in the construction of clothing and the use of clothing as a tool for political resistance and as a critique of the current landscape in contemporary fashion, and the politics in constructing identities.
 In Mabitsela’s work, the garment becomes an extension of one’s lineage - communicating one’s history, culture, social hierarchy and aspirations whilst the gaze becomes the tool in which we receive those hidden messages.